 On a ten-year cycle, the City is required to conduct a Growth Management Act periodic update of its Comprehensive Plan and related development regulations.
 For the current cycle, the City is required to complete work on the periodic update by June 30, 2025.
 Work on the periodic update started last fall.

-The updated Comprehensive Plan will address diversity, equity, and inclusion throughout the Plan and incorporate a large number of state required changes addressing housing, climate change, and other topics.
+The updated Comprehensive Plan will address diversity, equity, and inclusion throughout the Plan.
+2025 Comprehensive Plan Update | City of Tumwater, WA contains links to guidance material and information about the update.